-When having work done on your home, plans can change due to unforeseen circumstances or simply a taste change.
+When working on your home, plans can change due to unforeseen circumstances or simply a taste change.

-But regularly changing their mind on everything from the most minor details to the project as a whole is unnecessary.
-It will result in extra work for you and make more room for things to go wrong.
+But regularly changing their mind on everything from the minor details to the project as a whole is unnecessary.
+It will result in extra work and make more room for things to go wrong.

 Insist On Cheaper Materials

-It makes sense to save money where possible, but insisting on the cheapest materials is a red flag.
+It makes sense to save money, but insisting on the cheapest materials is a red flag.